sanskarkothari2002/git-course/README.md

-#Git Interview Questions and Answers
+#git Interview Questions and Answers

 Welcome to the Git Interview Questions and Answers repository!
 This repository aims to provide a comprehensive collection of common interview questions related to Git along with detailed answers.
 Whether you're preparing for a job interview or just looking to enhance your Git knowledge, you'll find valuable resources here.